 Yes, Teflon is 100% safe to use due to its non-reactive (inert) nature.
 All the utensils, pots, and pans that contain the Teflon coating and are used for cooking are also safe.
 The Teflon coating does not react with the food that you eat cooked through those cookware.

 Remember that Teflon can only handle temperatures up to 260 to 300°C. If the temperature goes beyond this limit, this teflon won’t remain in its comfort phase.
 It will begin to deteriorate and break.
 Even in that case, it won’t be directly harmful to humans.
-If you have a pan or any other utensils coated with Teflon, ensure they get heat above 260°C.
+If you have a pan or any other utensils coated with Teflon, ensure they get heat below 260°C.

 Conclusion